Halitosis (Bad Breath)

 - Maintain proper hydration as dry mouth can exacerbate bacterial overgrowth.

 - Researchers found that eating 6 ounces of yogurt a day containing live Streptococcus thermophilus and Lactobacillus bulgaricus reduced levels of odor-causing compounds, such as hydrogen sulfide, in the mouth.
+I usually suggest Activia yogurt which should be both rinsed and gargled before swallowing.

 These are some suggested ingredients in toothpaste (based on reference below):